 LWB - £949 +vat

-We can add a fifth stage for those that want to take things a step further by adding Silent Coat deadening mats in to the mix before stage 1.
+We can add a sixth stage for those that want to take things a step further by adding Silent Coat deadening mats in to the mix before stage 1.
 This adds:

 SWB - £180 +vat